Symplectic Hodge Theory on Lie Algebroids: Examples

 \subsection{Symplectic Lie Algebras of Dimension Four}

-If we consider Symplectic Lie Algebras as Symplectic Lie Algebroids over the one-point space, the Lie Algebroid Cohomology is exactly the Chevalley-Eilenberg cohomology, and our theorem can be checked by examining the surjectivity of the maps $[L]^k:H^{m-k}(\mathfrak{g}) \ra H^{m+k}(\mathfrak{g})$.
-For clarification sake by a Symplectic Lie Algebra we mean a (real) Lie Algebra $\mathfrak{g}$ equipped with a nondegenerate $\omega \in \bigwedge^2 \mathfrak{g}^*$ that is closed under the Chevalley-Elienberg differential.
+If we consider symplectic Lie algebras as symplectic Lie algebroids over the one-point space, the Lie algebroid cohomology is exactly the Chevalley-Eilenberg cohomology, and our theorem can be checked by examining the surjectivity of the maps $[L]^k:H^{m-k}(\mathfrak{g}) \ra H^{m+k}(\mathfrak{g})$.
+For clarification sake, by a symplectic Lie algebra we mean a (real) Lie Algebra $\mathfrak{g}$ equipped with a nondegenerate $\omega \in \bigwedge^2 \mathfrak{g}^*$ that is closed under the Chevalley-Elienberg differential.
+These are also referred to as \textit{quasi-Frobenius Lie algebras}.
 The 2-dimensional case has only two isomorphism classes; the abelian one which satisfies Theorem \ref{AlgebroidWeak} and the other one which does not.
 Things get more interesting in the 4-dimensional case, where the number of symplectomorphism classes grows significantly.
 In these case we need to check the following two maps in cohomology in the diagram:

-A result by Ovando \cite{ovando2004dimensional} gives a classification of all 4-dimensional Real Solvable Symplectic Lie Algebras up to symplectomorphism.
+A result by Ovando \cite{ovando2004dimensional} gives a classification of all 4-dimensional real solvable symplectic Lie algebras up to symplectomorphism.
 Recomputing the cohomology of these classes we can check by hand which maps $[L]^i$ are isomorphisms, surjections, or neither.
 Using the notation of Ovando and numbering for different symplectic forms, we can check the maps in cohomology which results in the following table where $s$ denotes the $s$ as in Theorem \ref{AlgebroidWeak}, i.e. $s=2$ is the Lefschetz condition.